Irnham: Irnham Hall

-In 1853 William Hervey Woodhouse (d.
-1859), who married Sarah Elizabeth Cole, bought the Hall, which had several further owners until purchased in 1901 by the present owners, the Benton Jones family.
+In 1853 Capt.
+William Hervey Woodhouse (1823-1859) bought the Hall, which had several further owners until purchased in 1901 by the present owners, the Benton Jones family.
 A fire in 1887 destroyed much of the interior.

 Thimblesby's Almshouses

 The village almshouses, built in 1712, are still in use.

 St Andrew's Church

 St Andrew's Church is late Norman with Perpendicular additions, and was heavily restored in 1858, and again in 2006.
 It holds the tomb and Easter Sepulchre of Geoffrey Luttrell, who commissioned the Luttrell Psalter, a celebrated medieval manuscript now in the British Library, in the early 14th century.

 Employment

 The village public house is the Griffin Inn on Bulby Road.
 Most other employment is in farming.